How to get psychiatric medication management

 Telepsychiatry

 Telepsychiatry is psychiatric care delivered by secure video visit.
 It has become widely available, and for medication management, which is mostly conversation and follow-up rather than physical examination, it works well for many people.
-It can shorten the wait, and it reaches people in places that have few local psychiatrists.
+It can shorten the wait, it removes travel, and it reaches people in places that have few local psychiatrists.
+The honest trade-offs are real too.
+A video visit depends on a private space and a reliable connection, some people simply feel more at ease in person, and a screen can miss small cues that a clinician would pick up in a room.
+For most routine medication management, those trade-offs are modest, but they are worth weighing against your own preferences.

 Several telepsychiatry practices offer ongoing medication management.
 One of them is shrinkMD, the telepsychiatry practice founded by this site's medical editor, Shariq Refai, MD, MBA.
 PsychiatryRx lists it here as one option among others, not as a recommendation, and the site earns nothing whether or not you choose it.
 That affiliation is explained in full on our disclosure page.
 Other ways to find telepsychiatry care include your insurance company's directory, the federal directory at findtreatment.gov, and a referral from your primary care doctor.